-The Perfect Exit-Intent Lightbox (video)
+The Perfect Exit-Intent Lightbox

 Showing an exit-intent lightbox to visitors about to leave your site gives you one last shot to keep them engaged.
 We have a few tips for setting up an effective exit-intent lightbox.

-Start with a Strong Offer
+Start with a Strong Offer or Alternative Path

 They’re already on their way out the door; make sure you give them a reason to stay.
 Free shipping offers, percentage-based discounts, and one-time-use coupon codes work great.
+I also would recommend promoting your Quiz – a chance to find exactly what they are looking for.

 Make Your Lightbox Stand Out